tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

  When packet reached the destination vRouter, check
 ```
  # flow -l
+ # flow -l --show-evicted ### this can be used to see flow for drop packets
 ```
  to see if it is dropped by flow action.
   - For example, action: D(Policy), D(SG) indicates it is dropped by network-policy or security-group